sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-templates.md

 The mandatory attributes to map are:

-- The attribute containing application cpde
+- The attribute containing application code
 - The attribute containing list of permission identifiers
-- The attrbute containing the account or group identifier
+- The attribute containing the account or group identifier

-## Associations
+### Associations

 After the creation of the needed discovery mappings in the discoveries files it is time to associate those mappings with the application model entities